leegrey/RPG-Build/README.md

 ### Outliner Notes

-Some text editors that feature an "Outliner" that displays markdown headers in a sidebar for easy access.
+Some text editors feature an "Outliner" that displays markdown headers in a sidebar for easy access.
 This feature allows users to display "Outline notes" in the outliner without including them in the final document.

 Any header that starts with an @ symbol will be stripped.